SunenaB3504/CTET-Study/docs/USER_GUIDE.md

 ### 3. Practice Quizzes

 - **Question Format**: Multiple choice questions (MCQs)
 - **Immediate Feedback**: See correct answers and explanations instantly
 - **Progress Tracking**: Know how many questions you've answered
 - **Skip Option**: Move to next question without answering

+#### Enrichment of 'Family and Friends (Theme)' Practice Quiz

+The 'Family and Friends (Theme)' section in Environmental Studies (EVS) now features an enriched Practice Quiz:

+- 10 unique, high-quality questions have been added, covering all sub-themes: Relationships, Work and Play, Animals, and Plants.
+- Questions were sourced from previous question papers and mapped to relevant sub-topics for comprehensive coverage.
+- Each question includes answer options, correct answer index, and detailed explanations for effective learning.
+- The quiz logic ensures only unique questions are shown, with proper answer validation and feedback.

+This update provides a robust practice experience for the 'Family and Friends (Theme)' section, supporting deeper understanding and exam readiness.

 ## Assessment Features